xiix0/scam/README.md

-You will pass away very quickly.
+Your present plans will be successful.